William Irvine (New York politician): Biography

-Irvine was born in Whitneys Point, Broome County, New York, attended the common schools, and moved to Greene County, New York, in 1841.
+Irvine was born in Whitneys Point, Broome County, New York.
+He attended the common schools.
+He and moved to Greene County, New York, in 1841.
 He studied law; was admitted to the bar in 1849.

 Career

 Irvine commenced his law practice in Corning, Steuben County, New York.
 He was a delegate to Republican National Convention from New York, 1856.

 Elected to the United States House of Representatives in 1858 as a Republican in New York's 28th district, Irvine served only one term from March 4, 1859 to March 3, 1861.

 At the start of the Civil War he entered the army and assisted in raising the 10th New York Cavalry, of which he became lieutenant colonel on November 25, 1861.
 He with his regiment served in fifty-five battle engagements from 1862 to the last conflict at Appomattox, Virginia in April 1865.
-He was brevetted to brigadier general on March 13, 1865, and was adjutant general on the staff of Governor Fenton in 1865 and 1866.
+He was brevetted to brigadier general on March 13, 1865.
+In 1865 and 1866 he was adjutant general of New York, succeeding John T. Sprague.
+He was succeeded by Selden E. Marvin.
 After the war he moved to San Francisco, California and resumed the practice of law until his death.